-Hardcore survivalists and preppers cherish the lone-wolf scenario and it goes something like this: The world is crumbling and cities collapse into mayhem.
-But we, the preppers are well equipped for the end of the world and we are the last chance of humanity since we can withstand anything faith throws at us.
+Hardcore survivalists and preppers cherish the lone-wolf scenario.
+It goes something like this: The world is crumbling and cities collapse into mayhem.
+We,the preppers are well equipped for the end of the world.
+We are the last chance of humanity since we can withstand anything faith throws at us.
 Our society is no longer built on everyday trust and neighborly reliance, but do you want to be alone in the end?

 Bartering should not be a skill forgotten in ancient past or used when you try to bring down the price of cheap, vacation souvenirs.
 Trading goods for goods or goods for services might someday become a need in our modern society due to its vulnerability to economic collapse.